dalcorso/thermo_pw/thermo_pw_help.md

 symmetry of your system is correct, then you should use one of the Bravais lattices suggested by <code>thermo_pw</code>.
-Instead if some symmetry is missing for other reasons (see the Quantum Espresso PW user''s guide for possible reasons), then correct the problem before running the elastic constant calculation.
+Instead if some symmetry is missing for other reasons (see the Quantum Espresso PW user's guide for possible reasons), then correct the problem before running the elastic constant calculation.
 * If you are using supercells or you have a low dimensional system in a supercell, then probably thermo_pw is not yet suited to compute automatically